stomp/stomp-spec/src/stomp-specification-1.1.md

 `SEND` supports a `transaction` header which allows for transactional sends.

-`SEND` frames should include a [`content-length`](#Header_content-length) header and a [`content-type`](#Header_content-type) header if a body is present.
+`SEND` frames SHOULD include a [`content-length`](#Header_content-length) header and a [`content-type`](#Header_content-type) header if a body is present.

-An application may add any arbitrary user defined headers to the `SEND` frame.
+An application MAY add any arbitrary user defined headers to the `SEND` frame.
 User defined headers are typically used to allow consumers to filter messages based on the application defined headers using a selector on a `SUBSCRIBE` frame.
 The user defined headers MUST be passed through